History of Fashion

 Godey’s Lady’s Book, the American Magazine, editor being Sara Joshua Hale links 19th century fashion as a manifestation of moral based values of the time.
 Her appreciation of Queen Victoria’s style of dress in 1968 unraveled her approach toward dressing of women exhibiting the English morality.
 When looking for party dresses today, see this post about black tight prom dresses for help.

 Over the course of early 20th century, all high class fashion practically appeared in Paris and to some extent in London as well.
 Fashion magazines published in other countries have been sending editors to the Paris fashion shows.
 Departmental stores had been sending buyers to the Paris shows, where they would buy garments to copy design or would readily plagiarize idea, or some times the whole design scheme.

-Both kind of garments — measure-to-measure salons and ready-to-wear departments offered up-to-date trends of Paris — tailored to the expectations of stores pertaining to different lifestyles and target client’s pocket books.
+Both kind of garments — measure-to-measure salons and ready-to-wear departments offered up-to-date trends of work uniforms — tailored to the expectations of stores pertaining to different lifestyles and target client’s pocket books.